siyul-park/uniflow/README.md

 ## 📝 Overview

 **Uniflow** is designed to manage a wide range of tasks, from short-term jobs to long-term processes.
 It supports declarative workflow definitions and allows for dynamic changes to data flows.
-With [built-in extensions](./ext/README.md), you can implement complex workflows and add or remove nodes to expand its functionality as needed.
+With [Plugin](./plugin/README.md), you can implement complex workflows and add or remove nodes to expand its functionality as needed.

 This system empowers you to deliver customized experiences through your service and continuously enhance its capabilities.